ABOUT

 Category Direct Efect Indirect Effect Total Effect

-As the table indicates, off-budget family expenses totaled more than $238 million and led to indirect effects on output of approximately an additional $178.5 million, for a total economic impact of more than $416 million.
+As the table indicates, off-budget family expenses totaled more than $288 million and led to indirect effects on output of an additional $86.4 million, for a total economic impact of more than $374 million.

 Category Direct Effect Indirect Effect Total Effect

-State colleges and universities offer substantially lower in-state tuition than private universities.
-But an additional attraction is that these schools appeal to commuters, who can enjoy further savings by avoiding on-campus housing and related costs.
+State colleges and universities offer lower in-state tuition than private universities.
+An additional attraction is that these schools appeal to commuters, who can enjoy further savings by avoiding on-campus housing and related costs.
 So, geographic proximity is an important consideration.
-Indeed, well-established literature finds that travel distance to public colleges and universities substantially affects student enrollments and graduations.
+Indeed, well-established literature finds that travel distance to public colleges and universities affects student enrollments and graduations.
 Specifically, greater distance has been found to significantly reduce enrollment.

-By virtue of its location, Stony Brook University provides educational opportunity to residents of Long Island and downstate New York.
-If Stony Brook University were unavailable, many students would have to travel significantly farther to attend a public university.
-For example, Stony Brook is about 45 miles from SUNY Old Westbury, 25 miles from Farmingdale State College and more than 50 miles from The City University of New York schools.
-Private universities are generally much more expensive and would not be an option for many students.
+By virtue of its location, Stony Brook University provides educational opportunities to residents of Long Island and downstate New York.
+If Stony Brook were unavailable, many students would have to travel significantly farther to attend a public university.
+For example, Stony Brook is about 30 miles from SUNY Old Westbury, 25 miles from Farmingdale State College and more than 50 miles from The City University of New York schools.
+Private universities are much more expensive and would not be an option for many students.

-Similar calculations were made to estimate the additional benefits from education beyond college degrees, again assuming that but for the availability of Stony Brook University, 5 percent of these students with advanced degrees (master’s, doctorates and professional degrees) would not have received these degrees and the resulting higher incomes, but would have stopped after having obtained their college degrees.
+Similar calculations were made to estimate the additional benefits from education beyond college degrees, again assuming that but for the availability of Stony Brook University, more than 9 percent of these students with advanced degrees (master’s, doctorates and professional degrees) would not have received these degrees and the resulting higher incomes, but would have stopped after having obtained their undergraduate degrees.

 The effects of enhanced human capital and worker productivity are substantial.
-As Table 10 demonstrates, enhanced worker productivity increased output by nearly $767 million in 2016.
+As Table 8 demonstrates, enhanced worker productivity directly increased output by $2.60 billion in 2022 and with the added indirect effect of $780 million, the total effect of enhanced worker productivity on economic output was $3.38 billion.

 Category Direct Effect Indirect Effect Total Effect

-Table 11.
-Economic Impact of Economic Development on Earnings
+Table 9.
+Economic Impact of Clinical Activities on Output

 Category Direct Effect Indirect Effect Total Effect